Content Creator Guide

 3.6 School Uniforms & High School Settings

-Exception: 18+ content set in academies, universities, or other educational institutions is permitted ONLY where all characters are clearly adults in appearance and description, the setting does not visually resemble a secondary school, and no element implies underage characters.
+Exception: M17 or 18+ content set in academies, universities or other educational institutions is permitted ONLY where all characters are clearly adults in appearance and description, the setting does not visually resemble a secondary school and no element implies underage characters.

 Beyond the items in Section 3 above, the following content is also prohibited: